Pine Mountain Settlement School

 KEEPERS of the Archive: Co-Editors and Co-Archivists

 Ann Angel Eberhardt and Helen Hayes Wykle began addressing the growing degradation and increasing dispersion and fragmentation of the archival collections at Pine Mountain Settlement School in 2000.
 In that same year, plans were made to establish a website that would highlight selected collections from the School.
 That modest plan soon became a journey of over 20 years.
-Ann and Helen are the co-administrators and editors of this <https://pinemountainsettlementschool.net> website.
+Ann and Helen are the co-administrators and editors of this website at: https://pinemountainsettlementschool.net.
 It is their vision that led to the efforts to bring disparate PMSS collections together and to initiate a core digital web resource for the community.
 They share the responsibility and privilege of working to direct and manage the disparate holdings at Pine Mountain Settlement School with the goal to stimulate better utilization of the collections by the School and the external community.
 While interpretation and opinions are largely confined to the Blog, “Dancing in the Cabbage Patch, other interpretations and opinions expressed in association with materials from the collections are those of the two editors-administrators and may not necessarily represent those of Pine Mountain Settlement School.

 KEEPERS: Volunteers THANK YOU!

 The early archive initiative undertaken by Ann and Helen and that soon turned into an all-consuming post-retirement project, has many points of engagement.
 Highly motivated by family ties to Pine Mountain Settlement School, both Ann and Helen and their extended families knew and know many of the staff and the students that appear in the collections.
 Further, they enlisted a corps of volunteers who often had ties to the School.